turboMaCk/bs-platform.nix/README.md

-# BS Platform for NIX Expressions
+# BS Platform via Nix and Nix only.

 This project provides native from source builds for [BuckleScript](https://github.com/bucklescript/bucklescript).
 Official npm installation does't work on NixOS as it attempts to compile native dependecies in `postinstall` hook.